 How Do Autonomous Agents Work?

-Autonomous agents can vary in complexity, ranging from simple systems that perform a predefined sequence of actions in a structured environment, to sophisticated AIs that learn and adapt in complex, dynamic situations.
+Autonomous agents can vary in complexity.
+They range from simple systems that perform a predefined sequence of actions in a structured environment, to sophisticated AIs that learn and adapt in dynamic situations.
 Here’s a basic summary of how autonomous AI agents work:

 Practical Applications: What Can Autonomous Agents Do?

-Because they can operate independently to perform a wide range of tasks without direct human supervision, autonomous AI agents are applicable in numerous fields.
+Because they can operate independently to perform a wide range of tasks without direct human supervision, autonomous AI agents are valuable to numerous fields.
 Here are some key use cases in different industries:

 Robotics